How to Create Viral Content: Strategies to Attract Attention and Shares

 Strengthen the hook and the micro-viral structure

-The hook is the first sentence, facial expression or image that triggers the stop-scroll.
+The hook is the first sentence, facial expression, or image that triggers the stop-scroll.
 In the video Damn, Daniel!
-(2016), the repeated catchphrase by Daniel’s friend creates an instantly memorable audio signature.
+(2016), the catchphrase repeated by Daniel’s friend creates an instantly memorable audio signature.
 This repetition is a share trigger: people share so others understand the reference.

-Collaborations, memes and participatory culture
+Collaborations, memes, and participatory culture

 Co-creations with influencers amplify the network effect.
 When fashion brand Ader Error teamed up with YouTuber PewDiePie for a limited hoodie, it benefited simultaneously from meme virality and product scarcity: sold out in 25 minutes, 50,000 tweets about the collaboration.

-Analyse, test and iterate: data in the service of creativity
+Analyze, test, and iterate: data in the service of creativity

 Creative A/B testing

-The ethics of virality: beware of excesses
+The ethics of virality: beware of abuses

-Creating viral content must not mean spreading misinformation or anxiety.
-The Momo Challenge case (2019) proves that a phenomenon can go viral without being real, fuelled by fear and a lack of verification.
-In the long term, this kind of negative virality damages the creator’s credibility and can lead to tighter regulation — see the anti-fake news laws in France and the Digital Services Act in Europe.
+Creating viral content should not mean spreading misinformation or anxiety.
+The Momo Challenge case (2019) proves that a phenomenon can go viral without being real, fueled by fear and a lack of verification.
+In the long run, this kind of negative virality harms the creator’s credibility and can lead to stricter regulation — see the anti-fake-news laws in France and the Digital Services Act in Europe.

 Detailed case studies

-#IceBucketChallenge: the emotional + simplicity combination
+#IceBucketChallenge: the emotional + simplicity alliance

 Damn, Daniel!: when repetition becomes a jingle

-Share a Coke: mass personalisation
+Share a Coke: mass personalization

 BuzzFeed What City Should You Actually Live In?: the glorification of self-assessment